mongodb/libmongocrypt-helper-ruby/README.maint.md

 3. Download the source code of the corresponding version of `libmongocrypt` from https://github.com/mongodb/libmongocrypt/releases/, and unpack it to `ext/libmongocrypt/libmongocrypt`.
+4. Update the SBOM lite file by running `etc/update-sbom.sh`
-4. Commit the changes including the new shared library.
+5. Commit the changes including the new shared library.
-5. Run `./release.sh` to create a gem and push it to RubyGems.
+6Run `./release.sh` to create a gem and push it to RubyGems.

 ## Helper Version Scheme